Professor Sport Psychology Department of Kinesiology at Adams State University

 Master’s thesis research: Leadership Characteristics of Successful NCAA Division I Track and Field Head Coaches, which was published in USTFCCA Techniques coaching journal.

-Dissertation research consisted of case studies of Olympic Track and Field medal winning athletes and coaches from the United States, focusing on the coach-athlete relationship as part of a larger study on the Olympic medal winners from the United States London Games in conjunction with USATF.
+Dissertation research consisted of case studies of Olympic Track and Field medal winning athletes and coaches from the United States, focusing on the coach-athlete relationship as part of a larger study on the Olympic medal winners from the United States London Games in collaboration with USATF.

 Certified Strength and Conditioning Specialist with the National Strength and Conditioning Association 2008-2020.